-In the US, the recommendation for B12 is 2.4 mcg per day for adults.
-While B12 can remain stored in the liver for several years, markers of B12 deficiency usually start to appear within a few months.
-In other words, do not let its storage fool you.
-You need to keep ingesting B12 to remain a healthy individual.
+Vitamin B12 is a complex, water-soluble vitamin required for proper red blood cell formation, cell metabolism, neurological function, and DNA synthesis.
+The U.S. nutritional recommendation for B12 is 2.4 mcg per day for adults.
+While B12 can remain stored in the liver for several years, markers of B12 deficiency usually begin to appear within a few months of insufficient supply.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.